 “I did stay with her for a few weeks.”

-“Then you must have walked around with your eyes and ears closed because the signs were probably smacking you in the face.”
+“Then you must have walked around with your eyes and ears closed because the signs were probably all around you.”

 “Signs of what?
 Are you talking about her breaking the law?”

 “No, I’m talking about the fact that she’s a witch.”